nick1076/3224-LiPo-Watch/README.md

 This device is a small wrist watch rechargeable via USB-C that displays the time on a small 0.49" OLED display when woken by the user.
 The device's time can be configured by the user using two buttons (TICK and SET) and features a high-accuracy RTC IC to accurately keep track of the time.
 The device is run and managed by an Atmel ATtiny3224 microcontroller.

+# Parts List

+Here is a link to the DigiKey parts list: https://www.digikey.com/en/mylists/list/SETVN3EHG2

 ## General Documentation

 *LED Indicators*